Freight Train Blues: Roy Acuff renditions

 Roy Acuff recorded his first version of "Freight Train Blues" in Chicago on October 21, 1936, with his group, billed as "Roy Acuff and His Crazy Tennesseeans".
 Group harmonica player Sam "Dynamite" Hatcher, who "prefer[red] blues-tinged numbers", provided the vocal, while Acuff added the simulated train whistle.
-Dobro player Clell Summey performed the slide guitar fills that run through out the song.
+Dobro player Clell Summey performed the slide guitar fills that run throughout the song.

 Vocalion Records issued it as a single in December 1938, with "Wabash Cannon Ball" as the flip-side.
 However, only "Wabash Cannon Ball" is included in Billboard's listings of "American Folk Tunes", where it appeared at least 25 times between 1939 and 1943.

 The popularity of the record led Columbia Records to arrange for Acuff record another version.
 The session took place in Hollywood, California, in January 1947, with Acuff's backing band, the Smoky Mountain Boys.
 This time, Acuff provided his own vocal and modified the lyrics, including reordering the first verse:

 Notation for the 1947 version shows a key of C major with a "shuffle" tempo of 160 beats per minute in common or 4/4 time.
 Acuff's vocal on the chorus shifts between his normal range and a falsetto.
 Although his voice lowered over the years and prompted him to forgo some tunes in his repertoire, he continued to perform "Freight Train Blues" and could "even do a Jimmie Rodgers type yodel".

 Columbia released the single in 1947, again with "Wabash Cannon Ball" (also re-recorded) as the single's flip side.
 In October 1947, Columbia packaged four of Acuff's 78s (eight songs) together as an early album, with the title Songs of the Smoky Mountains.
 "Freight Train Blues" appears on several Acuff anthologies, including the Columbia albums Greatest Hits (1970) and The Essential Roy Acuff: 1936–1949 (1992).

 Bob Dylan version

 "Freight Train Blues" was the last song Bob Dylan recorded to appear on his debut album, Bob Dylan (1962).
 The recording session took place at Columbia's studios in New York City on November 22, 1961.
 The album notes indicate that the song "was adapted from an old disk by Roy Acuff".
 However, unlike Acuff's or Foley's renditions, Dylan performs it as a solo piece, with his vocal accompanied by guitar and harmonica.
-He also plays the song at a unusually fast tempo for a folk song, which several biographers have commented on:
+He also plays the song at an unusually fast tempo for a folk song, which several biographers have commented on: